 - Show organic traffic

-- Can be combined with otherssites
+- Can be combined with other sites

-Usually, you then create a list of all URLs and decide whether a content:
+As a rule, you then create a list of all URLs and decide whether a content:

-- Merged with another URL
+- Is merged with another URL

-- The following can be updated
+- Can be updated

 - Or whether no manual action is required